Partition of Prussia: Overview

 A specific Prussian national consciousness became notable in works on local historiography by the end of the 14th century.
 Different from chronicles of the Teutonic Order, the historiography now related to the country.
 Although often sympathetic to the Order, the works show a sense of regional identity.
 Regardless of whether they were in opposition to the Teutonic Order, historians now portray the country.
-However, in 1466, the Second Peace of Thorn (1466) arbitrarily cut the land into two pieces without taking regard to the local conditions.
+However, in 1466, the Second Peace of Thorn divided Prussia into two parts without regard for local conditions.
+While the western territories became Royal Prussia under the Polish Crown, the eastern territories remained under the rule of the Teutonic Order.
+In 1525, the Teutonic State was secularised as the Duchy of Prussia, which remained a Polish fief until the Treaties of Wehlau and Bromberg in 1657.

 For Royal Prussia, Karin Friedrich has described a Prussian identity, which was not shaped by nationality but by political concepts which were seen compatible with political ideals of the Polish Rzeczpospolita.
 Many commonalities between Royal Prussia and Ducal Prussia continued to exist.
 The diets of Ducal Prussia and Royal Prussia met separately, but those of Royal Prussia often welcomed ambassadors from the Duchy.
 Efforts continued to a common mint, and a common defense, which, when realized, would have furthered commonality between the country parts.
-Also, a common revision of the Kulm law was strived for, but even though both King Sigismund and duke Albrecht intervened, a separate Landrecht for the Duchy was created in 1620.
-Estates in Royal Prussia had to deal with Polish matters increasingly and preserving the German language and the status of the Polish as foreigners were often discussed topics.
+Also, a common revision of the Kulm law was strived for, but even though both King Sigismund and duke Albert intervened, a separate Landrecht for the Duchy was created in 1620.
+The Estates of Royal Prussia increasingly had to deal with Polish affairs, and the preservation of the German language and the status of Poles as foreigners were frequent topics of discussion.

 In both country parts, a remarkable relation between Prussian and German emerged.
-At start of the 16th century, monk Simon Grunau of Tolkemit recorded on the population of Natangia that Prussians speaking the Prussian language lived along with Prussians who spoke German.
-In the first half of the 16th century, historians write of a new-Prussian nation (narodowość nowopruska) with continuing traditions in both parts of Purssia.
+At the beginning of the 16th century, monk Simon Grunau of Tolkemit recorded on the population of Natangia that Prussians speaking the Old Prussian language lived along with Prussians who spoke German.
+In the first half of the 16th century, historians write of a new-Prussian nation (narodowość nowopruska) with continuing traditions in both parts of Prussia.